OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 - Tags - tagging your resources helps organize them logically.
 - Properties - this where you begin to configure the App Service.
 You defined which App Service Plan you're using with this web app and the Linux version you want.
 There are more settings you can configure but we keep it simple for this example.

-The template is complete.
+The template is now complete.
 You can [see the completed template on GitHub](https://gist.github.com/weeyin83/7a9a20a5fc7e10e65561b4d5e6ed4019).

 ### Preparing your Bicep template for use in Octopus Deploy